-The decrease in capital assets is mainly related to depreciation on those assets in the current year.
+The decrease in capital assets is mainly related to depreciation in the current year.

 The decrease in total liabilities is related to the current year principal payment.

 The increase in net position is related to revenues exceeding expenses in the current year.